 Skyroam Solis Offers Global Wifi with No Contract

 There’s that “no contract” promise again.
 For real.
 I am always on the lookout for new mobile broadband connectivity solutions, especially those that don’t require a monthly service contract.
 These are hard to find, but that is exactly what intrigued me most about the Skyroam Solis.
 Aside from the fact that it just looks pretty cool too.

-Skyroam offers “unlimited data” in the form of 24-hour daypasses available for just $9 a day.
+Skyroam offers “unlimited data” in the form of 24-hour daypasses which deliver internet anywhere for just $9 a day.
 Purchase a daypass, and use as much data as you need for 24 hours.
 Don’t need your own Wifi hotspot some days, then don’t pay for data you don’t need!

 Say you stay at an RV park with decent public Wifi.
 Good luck finding that.
 But when you do, use it!
 Move on to another spot with no Wifi?
 Power on the Solis, log into your Skyroam account and purchase another daypass.
 It’s that simple.
 Pay only for the data you need.